 In North Yorkshire we recognise that schools offer a wide range of services and support delivered by a range of external and internal providers, and there are good examples of integrated working.

-Most provision sits within the universal offering such as differentiated learning, and more targeted intervention through use of Pupil Premium to narrow the gap for vulnerable and underachieving groups.
+Most provision sits within the universal offering such as differentiated learning, and more targeted intervention through use of pupil premium to narrow the gap for vulnerable and underachieving groups.
 Many schools offer outreach through home school liaison and parent support advisers.
 There are a range of services externally provided but internally managed such as counselling, family coaches and a variety of therapeutic services.
-In addition some schools provide parent/family learning opportunities, and some schools offer accredited training.
+In addition, some schools provide parent and family learning opportunities, and some schools offer accredited training.

 Certain schools in each area of the county have been designated as enhanced mainstream schools, to deliver specialist support to other schools in dealing with a range of issues, such as behaviour management and English as an additional language.

-School nursing provide a variety of services to young people aged from 5 to 19 years, such as providing health and sex education within schools, carrying out developmental screening, undertaking health interviews and administering immunisation programmes.
+School nursing provide a variety of services to young people aged from five to 19 years, such as providing health and sex education within schools, carrying out developmental screening, undertaking health interviews and administering immunisation programmes.
 They offer advice and support for a whole range of issues including bereavement, divorce and separation, self-harm, drinking alcohol, feeling too thin/fat, body changes, emergency contraception, pregnancy testing and chlamydia screening.
-See the Harrogate and District NHS Foundation Trust school nursing web page for details.
+See the Harrogate and district NHS Foundation Trust school nursing page for details.